1. What is EAEDC?

 EAEDC stands for "Emergency Assistance to Elderly, Disabled and Children."
 It is a cash benefit.

-You apply for EAEDC at the Department of Transitional Assistance (DTA).
+You apply for EAEDC in person at the Department of Transitional Assistance (DTA).

 Most people who get EAEDC can also get MassHealth Basic and SNAP/Food Stamps.